nli33/racecar/README.md

   - Track is on a 2D square grid
   - No complex mechanics like drifting, or the car being airborne
   - In the future for a complex game, might require more inputs (axes of rotation, angular velocity/accel, distance to waypoints, etc) and longer training time

+- Add randomized training
+  - Currently training always begins at the start of the track
+  - However, it could be beneficial for the agent to start at a random position on the track.
+  - This way, it can get equally familiar with all parts of the track, not overly familiar with the beginning.